defaultuser0-nerd/NearClip/README.md

 # NearClip
 Adds more near clip to the main camera, so cosmetics don't cover your vision

+You can also change the near clip as needed in the config.

 #### **Requirements**
  - [BepInEx](<https://github.com/BepInEx/BepInEx/releases/latest>)